-For the fall 2022 semester, ECU had a headcount student population of 27,151, including 21,688 undergraduate students and 5,463 graduate students.
-Over the past five years, ECU's enrollment has decreased approximately 5.5%.
+For the fall 2023 semester, ECU had a headcount student population of 26,785, including 21,328 undergraduate students and 5,457 graduate students.
+Over the past five years, ECU's enrollment has decreased 6.5%.

-ECU's average age of plant is 12.4 years.
+ECU's average age of plant is 10.9 years.
 Age of plant is a financial ratio calculated by dividing the accumulated depreciation by the annual depreciation expense.
 A low age of plant generally indicates the institution is taking a sustainable approach to its deferred maintenance and reinvestment programs.

-ECU anticipates incurring no additional debt during the Study period, as summarized in Section 3 below.
+ECU has no legislatively approved debt issuances during the Study period, as summarized in Section 3 below.
 ECU has made no changes to the financial model's standard growth assumptions.

-- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on ECU's outstanding debt as of June 30, 2022, excluding state appropriated debt (such as energy savings contracts). - New money debt issued after June 30, 2022, together with any legislatively approved debt ECU expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2022 are not included in the model, meaning the debt service schedules reflected below may overstate ECU's current debt burden.
+- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on ECU's outstanding debt as of June 30, 2023. - New money debt issued after June 30, 2023, together with any legislatively approved debt ECU expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2023 are not included in the model, meaning the debt service schedules reflected below may overstate ECU's current debt burden.